sukatu/dennislawsvd/README.md

-# Dennislaw SVD - React Application
+# juridence - React Application

 A comprehensive legal database platform built with React for searching people and legal cases in Ghana's court system.